Featured

 ""

-When Peter speaks about Bart in his witness statement his tone changes completely.
-Peter and Bart worked at opposite ends of the aircraft and Bart spent almost no time in Economy.
-On the outbound flight it wasn’t necessary and on the inbound he was far too busy to leave First Class.
+When Peter speaks about Bart in his witness statement, his tone changes completely.
+Peter and Bart worked at opposite ends of the aircraft, Bart spent no time in Economy and I didn’t see Peter at the front of the aircraft once on either sector.

 ""

-The emails Anna refers to were not included with the paperwork I received as part of the outcome of the initial investigation.
-Therefore I don’t know the content.
-Bear in mind this is someone who had been in the company for eleven months.
+The emails Anna refers to were not included in the paperwork I received as part of the outcome of the initial investigation.
+Therefore, I’m unaware of their content.

-The following screenshot comes from evidence I submitted as part of my defence;
+The following screenshot comes from evidence that I submitted as part of my defence:

 ""